uhub/awesome-coffeescript/README.md

 * [autotelicum/Smooth-CoffeeScript](https://github.com/autotelicum/Smooth-CoffeeScript) - A book on functional programming in CoffeeScript
 * [hasclass/core-lib](https://github.com/hasclass/core-lib) - A port of the Ruby 1.9.3 corelib to coffeescript/javascript/node that conforms to rubyspec.org.
 * [meltingice/CoffeeDrop](https://github.com/meltingice/CoffeeDrop) - CoffeeDrop is an open-source, roll your own, Dropbox-like clone written in CoffeeScript.
 Currently not working and under heavy development.
+* [iostreamer-X/Awkward](https://github.com/iostreamer-X/Awkward) - A NodeJS based shell.
+Everything is an Object!
 * [rastapasta/pokemon-go-mitm](https://github.com/rastapasta/pokemon-go-mitm) - 🎁  Pokemon Go MITM Proxy -  Intercepts the traffic between your Pokemon Go app and their servers, decodes the protocol and gives you a handy tool to enrich your own game experience on the fly.
 * [netzpirat/haml-coffee](https://github.com/netzpirat/haml-coffee) - Haml templates where you can write inline CoffeeScript.
 * [sleepyfox/coffeescript-koans](https://github.com/sleepyfox/coffeescript-koans) - Koans: learn CoffeeScript by doing it